logicalclocks/hops-docs/docs/hopsml/hopsML.rst

 HopsML uses HopsFS, a next-generation version of HDFS, to coordinate the different steps of an ML pipeline.
 Input data for pipelines can come from external sources, such as an existing Hadoop cluster or a S3 datalake, a feature store, or existing training datasets.
 External datasources can push data to HopsFS using either the Hopsworks REST-API or using Kafka in Hopsworks.

 During a ML pipeline HopsFS acts as a central coordinator for sharing data between the different stages.
-Examples of such data include features from the store, existing training data, PySpark/TensorFlow application logs, Tensorboard events (aggregate from many different executors/GPUs), output models, checkpoints, partial/full results from hyperparameter optimization.
+Examples of such data include features from the store, existing training data, PySpark/TensorFlow application logs, TensorBoard events (aggregate from many different executors/GPUs), output models, checkpoints, partial/full results from hyperparameter optimization.